wncc/learners-space/Machine Learning/Week 3/README.md

 This **[article](https://towardsdatascience.com/decision-tree-in-machine-learning-e380942a4c96)** uses Gini Impurity for creating decision trees.
 Please go through this to understand the mathematical formulation of gini impurity and the code as well.

-That is all we want to cover in Decision Trees.
+That is all we want to cover in standalone Decision Trees.
 We will talk a bit more about them in pragmatics later on (overfitting).

+## Random Forests

+THe main idea behing using random forests is that maybe a single decision tree could be inaccurate.
+But what if we have 10 or 20 decision trees that are uncorrelated and working independently?
+Then our probability of getting the correct classification would skyrocket!
+And indeed a random forest is basically a collection of decision trees that achieves this.

+* This **[article](https://towardsdatascience.com/understanding-random-forest-58381e0602d2)** covers random forests in theory.
+* This **[article](https://towardsdatascience.com/random-forest-in-python-24d0893d51c0)** provides you with a step by step implementation in Python.

-Let's get onto PCA.
+Now let's get onto PCA.

 ## Principle Component Analysis